Your Health Care Team

 - Fort Worth ISD teachers bring the classroom to your child to help keep up with school work and to provide a sense of normalcy.
 These teachers serve children who are in our medical center for extended stays.
 Get more information about Cook Children's school program and the important role it plays in a child's care.

 - Chaplains at Cook Children's are specially trained in the needs of pediatric patients, family and staff members of all cultures, faiths and walks of life.
 Our chaplains provide spiritual support and comfort to those seeking meaning while facing difficult times.
 They're also happy to connect you with spiritual members in your chosen belief.
-Learn more about the pastoral care services our chaplains provide.
+Learn more about the Spiritual Care services our chaplains provide.

 - Therapy dogs from Cook Children's Sit…Stay….Play resident dog program bring warm and fuzzy hugs and healing presence to our patients and families here at the medical center and in our Dodson Specialty Clinics.
 Meet the therapy dogs in our Sit…Stay….Play program.